Tracking in Order to Recover: Detectable Recovery of Lock-Free Data Structures: System Model

-A \emph{recoverable} operation $Op$ has an associated \emph{recovery function}, denoted $Op.\texttt{Recover}$, which the system calls when recovering $p$ after a system-failure that occurred while it was executing $Op$.
+A \emph{recoverable} operation $Op$ has an associated \emph{recovery function}, denoted $Op.\texttt{Recover}$, which the system calls when recovering $q$ after a system-failure that occurred while it was executing $Op$.
 Failed processes are recovered by the system asynchronously, independently of each other; the system may recover only a subset of these processes before another crash occurs.
 The recovery code is responsible for finishing $Op$'s execution and returning its response.
 An implementation is \emph{recoverable} if all its operations are recoverable.
-Process $p$ may incur multiple crashes along the execution of $Op$ and during the execution of $Op.\texttt{Recover}$, so $Op.\texttt{Recover}$ may be invoked multiple times before $Op$ completes.
+Process $q$ may incur multiple crashes while executing $Op$ and $Op.\texttt{Recover}$, so $Op.\texttt{Recover}$ may be invoked multiple times before $Op$ completes.
 We assume that the system invokes $Op.\texttt{Recover}$ with the same arguments as those with which $Op$ was invoked when the crash occurred.
-For each process $p$, we also assume the existence of a non-volatile private variable $\text{CP}_p$, that may be used by recoverable operations and recovery functions for managing check-points in their execution flow.\footnote{ Some form of system support seems necessary for designing recoverable data structures, as assumed in previous works~\cite{AttiyaBH-PODC2018, DBLP:journals/corr/abs-1806-04780, DBLP:conf/ppopp/FriedmanHMP18, DBLP:conf/podc/GolabH17}).
-E.g., in~\cite{AttiyaBH-PODC2018}, recovery code knows the address of $Op$'s instruction that $p$ was about to execute when it crashed.} When $p$ invokes a recoverable operation $Op$, the system sets $\text{CP}_p$ to $0$ just before $Op$'s execution starts. $\text{CP}_p$ can be read and written by recoverable operations (and their recovery functions). $CP_p$ is used by $p$ in order to persistently report that the execution reached a certain point.
+For each process $q$, we also use a non-volatile private variable $\text{CP}_q$, that recoverable operations and recovery functions use for managing check-points in their execution flow.\footnote{ Some system support seems necessary for designing detectable data structures, and it has been assumed also in previous work~\cite{AttiyaBH-PODC2018, DBLP:conf/ppopp/FriedmanHMP18, DBLP:conf/podc/GolabH17}).} When $q$ invokes a recoverable operation $Op$, the system sets $\text{CP}_q$ to $0$ just before $Op$'s execution starts. $\text{CP}_q$ can be read and written by recoverable operations (and their recovery functions). $\text{CP}_q$ is used by $q$ in order to persistently report that the execution reached a certain point.
 The recovery function can use this information in order to correctly recover and to avoid re-execution of critical instructions such as \CAS.

 \remove{\y{We point out that our approach (as well as the recoverable data structures we present) work even if we assume that cache memories are volatile and their data are lost every time a total-system failure occurs.}\danny{[[DH: I think the above text is problematic here.
 In general, our algorithms will work in such circumstances only if we apply flush operations in certain points, but our current model text abstracts away the issue of flushes.
 I think we would be better off without getting into this here.]]}}